The Countable Reals: Introduction

 Georg Cantor's theorem \cite{cantor74:_ueber_eigen_inbeg_zahlen} about uncountability of the real numbers is one of the most widely known results of modern mathematics.
 It is taught to all students of mathematics, and features regularly in popular accounts of mathematics.
 Cantor proved his theorem by the diagonalization method, whose originality is attested by persistent attacks, which are still received -- and routinely rejected -- by journal editors~\cite{hodges98:_editor_recal_some_hopel_paper}.
 It is unwise to participate in such quixotic attempts at bringing down the uncountability of the reals.

-Nevertheless, we shall defy Cantor by constructing a mathematical universe, a topos\footnote{A topos is a kind of category, namely a finitely complete cartesian-closed one with a subobject classifier, that serves as a model of higher-order intuitionistic logic~\cite{jim86:_introd_higher_order_categ_logic,johnstone02:_sketc_eleph}.} to be precise, in which the natural numbers map surjectively onto the reals.
+Nevertheless, we shall defy Cantor by constructing a mathematical universe, a topos\footnote{A topos is a kind of category, namely a finitely complete cartesian-closed one with a subobject classifier, that serves as a model of higher-order intuitionistic logic~\cite{jim86:_introd_higher_order_categ_logic,johnstone02:_sketc_eleph}.
+We expect, but did not verify, that the results of~\cite{maschio2023} will yield a model of intuitionistic material set theory containing a surjection of the natural numbers onto the reals.
+In particular, the parameterized partial combinatory algebra from \cref{sec:topos-with-countable} should produce a corresponding implicative algebra in a natural way.} to be precise, in which the natural numbers map surjectively onto the reals.
 We must of course pay a price: the topos is intuitionistic, as it invalidates the law of excluded middle and the axiom of choice.
 Let us therefore first investigate how these two principles contribute to the standard proofs of uncountability of the reals.

 Say that a set $A$ is \defemph{sequence-avoiding} if for every sequence $(a_n)_n$ in~$A$ there exists $x \in A$ such that $x \neq a_n$ for all $n \in \NN$.
 Clearly, when this is the case there can be no surjection $\NN \to A$.
 Cantor's proof~\cite{cantor74:_ueber_eigen_inbeg_zahlen} showing that the reals are sequence-avoiding uses the method of nested intervals, which goes as follows.